SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Corporeal Undead

 At their most innocuous, corporeal undead are a mockery of life, a body hoisted and dragged along by unnatural strings.
 At their worst, they are a violent scourge hungry for slaughter, and a perverse reflection of the mortal desire to exist for eternity.
 Ghouls, skeletons, soulwights, and zombies number among the lesser corporeal undead.
-Many lack a soul, and many can't think beyond the orders of their creators-unlike more powerful corporeal undead such as liches and vampires.
+Many lack a soul, and many can't think beyond the orders of their creators—unlike more powerful corporeal undead such as liches and vampires.
 Those who aren't controlled by others typically have a singular focus: the destruction of all living things.

 The magic that animates a corpse removes the need for air, sleep, and sustenance.
 This magic also halts decay, preserving the undead at the stage of deterioration before they were animated.
 While most corporeal undead are brought to unlife by a creator, tales abound of zombies suddenly rising from graveyards during rare astronomical occurrences, skeletal soldiers emerging from mass graves on the anniversary of their death, and other seemingly spontaneous acts of necromancy.